antoniogt/ipip/README.md

 - **prediction**: This function makes predictions using a set of basic models.
 This function is used to create the final ensemble and to create the 'final.prediction' function.

--**final.prediction**: This function makes the prediction on the test data using the final ensemble generated with the 'createEnsemble' function.
+- **final.prediction**: This function makes the prediction on the test data using the final ensemble generated with the 'createEnsemble' function.

--**metrics**: This function obtain the accuracy, sensitivity, specificity, positive predictive value, negative predictive value, and Cohen's Kappa over the predictions makes with the 'prediction' or 'final.prediction' functions.
+- **metrics**: This function obtain the accuracy, sensitivity, specificity, positive predictive value, negative predictive value, and Cohen's Kappa over the predictions makes with the 'prediction' or 'final.prediction' functions.

--**numberModels**: This function obtains the number of basic models that form the final ensemble.
+- **numberModels**: This function obtains the number of basic models that form the final ensemble.

 # About